TheCaringPlace/Email/docs/user-guide/assets.md

 3. Click the delete icon or action
 4. Confirm deletion

+{: .warning}
-**Important:** Deleting an asset will break any templates that reference it.
+Deleting an asset will break any templates that reference it.
 Make sure to update your templates before deleting assets that are in use.

 ---